griquelme/tidyms/README.md

 (prevalence, type of sample, etc…).
 - Correctors transform Data (blank correction, inter batch correction, etc…).

-Filters and correctors can be grouped together using a Pipeline object which concatenates each filter and reports features or samples removed in each step or metrics associated with a correction step (eg: diminution of CV after performing interbatch correction).
+Filters and correctors can be coupled together using a Pipeline object which concatenates each filter and reports features or samples removed in each step or metrics associated with a correction step (eg: diminution of CV after performing interbatch correction).